* 12.11.1858 Saint-Petersburg, Russia

 † 1907 Tbilisi, Georgia

 Szymkiewicz was the City architect of Tbilisi from 1885 to 1891.
 Between 1897 and 1901 Court Councillor Aleksander Szymkiewicz was elected as a deputy of Tbilisi City Counsil.
-He was also a member of the Society of Encouragement of Fragile Arts.
-From 1905 to 1906, aside from his work, he taught at the Academy of Arts of Tbilisi.
+He was also a member of the Society of Encouragement of Fine Arts.
+From 1905 to 1906, aside from his work, he taught at the Tbilisi Art School.
 In 1910, a merit-based scholarship has been established in his name.

-Aleksander Szymkiewicz died in 1907, he is buried at the Lutheran cemetery of Tbilisi.
-In December 16, 2011, a symbolic tombstone was erected near the Lutheran Church of the Reconciliation in Tbilisi.
+Aleksander Szymkiewicz is buried at the Lutheran cemetery of Tbilisi.
+On 16 December of 2011 a symbolic tombstone was erected near the Lutheran Church of the Reconciliation in Tbilisi.

 Info: Nino Kordzakhia

 – “Islamic House,” property of Ekaterine Rotinoff, the wife of Ivan Rotinoff, a first guild merchant, Uznadze street #19, Tbilisi 1885

 – Private house on Petre Didi Street #6 (nowadays Ingorokva Street), Tbilisi, 1886

 – House of an Architect, Gudovich street #7 (nowadays Tchonkadze street #8) Tbilisi, 1888

 – The Caucasian Sericulture Station (Area of Mushtaidi Gardens and Dinamo Stadium) Tbilisi, 1892

 –State Silk Museum, Giorgi Tsabadze #6, Tbilisi 1891